Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 What Is Coffee Badging?

-Coffee badgering occurs when employees pop into the office for a quick hello and then vanish to work remotely for the day.
+Coffee badging occurs when employees pop into the office for a quick hello and then vanish to work remotely for the day.
 It’s considered a workaround for mandatory attendance, where workers swipe their badge, exchange a few words, and then leave to work offsite.
 To summarize, coffee badgers are saying “no thanks” to those return-to-office rules.

 Grow your team with confidence